TehGM/Wolfringo/docs/guides/commands/help-command.md

 Of course you can do much more than this - this help command is now like any other command, so you can do anything that you can do in "normal" commands!

 ## Without CommandsListBuilder
 If you need even more customizability, you don't need to use @TehGM.Wolfringo.Commands.Help.CommandsListBuilder at all.
-Instead you can use [CommandsService.Commands](xref:TehGM.Wolfringo.Commands.CommandsService.Commands) enumerable to get all loaded @TehGM.Wolfringo.Commands.Initialization.ICommandInstanceDescriptor, and then use extension methods in `TehGM.Wolfringo.Commands.Help` namespace to get values from the attributes by yourself.
+Instead you can use [CommandsService.Commands](xref:TehGM.Wolfringo.Commands.CommandsService.Commands) enumerable to get all loaded @TehGM.Wolfringo.Commands.Initialization.ICommandInstanceDescriptor, and then use extension methods in `TehGM.Wolfringo.Commands` namespace to get values from the attributes by yourself.
 This allows you to effectively build your own "CommandsListBuilder".

 An example (and very simple) help command could look like this:
 ```csharp